strangelove-ventures/hero/docs/stability_report.md

 During the course of the testnet, we discovered and fixed three critical bugs:

-* It was impossible to burn assets minted by tokenfactory [PR #4](https://github.com/strangelove-ventures/hero/pull/4)
+* [PR #4](https://github.com/strangelove-ventures/hero/pull/4) It was impossible to burn assets minted by tokenfactory
-* A non-blacklisted user was able to send tokenfactory assets to a blacklisted user [PR #4](https://github.com/strangelove-ventures/hero/pull/4)
+* [PR #4](https://github.com/strangelove-ventures/hero/pull/4) A non-blacklisted user was able to send tokenfactory assets to a blacklisted user
-* A blacklisted user was unable to send/receive assets not minted by the tokenfactory [PR #1](https://github.com/strangelove-ventures/hero/pull/1)
+* [PR #1](https://github.com/strangelove-ventures/hero/pull/1) A blacklisted user was unable to send/receive assets not minted by the tokenfactory

 Due to the Game of Chains halt, we were unable to incorporate these changes during the testnet.
-Rigorous test cases were added to the [ibctest CI pipeline](https://github.com/strangelove-ventures/hero/blob/main/ibctest/ibctest_test.go) to validate the fixes and prevent future regressions.
-Since the complexity of these bugs were minimal, we found the ibctest cases sufficient in ensuring confidence.
+However, rigorous test cases were added to the [ibctest CI pipeline](https://github.com/strangelove-ventures/hero/blob/main/ibctest/ibctest_test.go) to validate the fixes and prevent future regressions.
+Since the complexity of these bugs were minimal, we found these ibctest cases sufficient in ensuring confidence.

 ## Testnet commands

+Below are the Tokenfactory commands manually ran during the Game of Chains Testnet.

+For the below commands, "user1" and "user2" are normal unprivileged accounts.
+The remaining accounts should be self explanatory from their name via the [Access Control Table](../readme.md#access-control).
+For situations where wallet address needed instead of the key name, simply hover over the address to see the tool tip describing what privileged account the address is tied to.

 <!-- cosmos1q4adyc9a75u6eclu6czqtr2vfyqf6v4svwwnyr -->
 [owner]: ## "Owner"